Now that most of the wines from the 2023 have been released onto the market, we take a look back at how their growing season and harvests unfolded.

 Corsica

 Exceptional harvests were recorded throughout the island.
 The altitude, wind and ocean breezes protected the vineyards against all types of diseases.
-Only localised hail caused a few problems but the 2023 vintage is said to be beautiful.
+Only localised hail caused a few problems but the 2023 vintage is beautiful.

 Provence